Rules of the Ohio Senate

 Rule 50.
 (Cannot Contain Pending Legislation.)

-the Senate by annexing or incorporating the substance of any other bill or resolution pending before the Senate unless
+annexing or incorporating the substance of any other bill or resolution pending before the Senate unless such annexation or

 Rule 51.
 (Tabling, Effect on Bill.)

-or indefinitely postponed, the measure shall not be carried with it but shall be subject to further consideration.
+indefinitely postponed, the bill or resolution shall be subject to further consideration.

 Rule 52.
 (Amendments to Emergency Bills.)